 The primary outcome was the number of PrEP/ART linkage events among women aged 18-24 years per peer-navigator month (pnm) of outreach work.
 Linkage was defined as attending clinic-based PrEP eligibility screening or starting ART (based on HIV status) within 90 days of receiving a pack.

 Linkage events were captured at study clinics and any of the 11 primary health clinics through scanning the barcode with the unique identifier on the clinic referral slip.
-Participants who reported having been given a referral slip that they had not brought with them were linked back to a peer-navigator team using an algorithm based on reported colour of referral slip, pack content, residential address, and identity of the peer-navigator who recruited them.
+Participants who reported having been given a referral slip that they had not brought with them, were linked back to a peer-navigator team using an algorithm based on reported colour of referral slip, pack content, residential address, and identity of the peer-navigator who recruited them.
 Furthermore we matched their name, ID and telephone number (if available) in the eligibility questionnaire with data collected by peer-navigators in the field.

 Secondary study outcomes were a) the total number of linkages among all participants (men and women aged 18-30) per pnm and b) the total number of linkages (men and women aged 18-30) per 100 packs distributed; as well as c) the costs per HIVST distributed and young person aged 18-30 linked to care.
 A qualitative process evaluation is reported in a companion paper38.